Keep Safe

 Spaces that once allowed kids to push the limits of movement and assembly eroded into highly prescriptive zones, restricting the sensory and inquisitive impulses of play.
 Playgrounds were not the only place where concern for safety was used as a tool for controlling public space.
 The act of extracting “dangerous objects” is often a paternal tactic used in public space as a proxy for safety.
 In the example of New York City’s “Stop and Frisk” policy, police searched people on the street allegedly to find objects that were evidence of committing a crime.
 However, at the program’s peak in 2011, Gothamist reported, “nearly 90% of stops did not turn up evidence of a crime,” making the searches an invasion of privacy and the performance of safety rather than an effective method.2

 This performance of safety dictates playground design as well.
-In reference to Foucault’s “The Question of the Subject,” children are formed into play subjects by internalizing the playground’s bounds and rules as those of life.3 Foucault’s subject is formed by codified value structures of institutions like the church, the state, school, and the overlapping hegemonies of race, class, and gender.
+In reference to Foucault’s “The Question of the Subject,” children are formed into play subjects by internalizing the playground’s bounds and rules as those of life.3 Foucault’s subject is formed by codified value structures of institutions like the church and the state.
+We also widen the lens to the intersectional hegemonies of race, class, and gender as forces that shape The Subjects at play.
 The playground sits inside and outside of these places (literally) and represents the stark ironies between what and who is valued as safe and dangerous.
 As playgrounds have softened in their apparent risk (lower to the ground! soft ground!) kids don’t practice their experience with the world outside its gates, and perhaps, as a result, they internalize that the world not only expects but requires lower engagement, lower creativity, and lower criticality.
 In a way this resurrects the saying, “kids these days are getting soft!” but we say it with reverse meaning.
 Children shouldn’t institute violence against each other to uphold institutional power statuses of gender/race/class/ability, but they should learn how to challenge them with the freedom to ask questions and, dare say, innovate over and around them.

 Safety emerged from a peripheral concern to a primary focus for children to become safe, complacent adults.